taitd/ansible-pulp-fullstack/README.md

       pulp_run_celerybeat: true
       pulp_run_resource_manager: true
 ```
+Make the following configurations
+Update the admin client configuration to point to the Pulp server.
+Keep in mind that because of the SSL verification, this should be the fully qualified name of the server, even if it is the same machine (localhost will not work with the default apache generated SSL certificate).

+Regardless, the “host” setting below must match the “CN” value of the server’s HTTP SSL certificate.
+This change is made globally to the /etc/pulp/admin/admin.conf file, or for one user in ~/.pulp/admin.conf:

+[server]
+host = localhost.localdomain

-After everything is installed, you can use the following commands to create a clone of a repo:
+After everything is installed and configured, you can use the following commands to create a clone of a repo:

 ```
 pulp-admin login -u admin -p admin